-The Khaled bin Sultan Living Oceans Foundation is working with the International Union for Conservation of Nature (IUCN) to inform marine spatial planning in Fiji, Tonga, and the Solomon Islands using data collected on the Global Reef Expedition.
+The Khaled bin Sultan Living Oceans Foundation worked with the International Union for Conservation of Nature (IUCN) to inform marine spatial planning in Fiji, Tonga, and the Solomon Islands using data collected on the Global Reef Expedition.
 In many small island nations coastal and marine ecosystems are a critical part of their economy and provide essential ecosystem services to local communities.
 Coral reefs in particular provide a livelihood to a large section of the population, bringing in money from tourism and fisheries, as well as being a critical source of food for local residents.

 IUCN’s Oceania Regional Office has been working with countries to implement marine spatial planning as part of their Marine and Coastal Biodiversity Management in Pacific Island Countries (MACBIO) project.
 The MACBIO project is a partnership between the German Agency for International Cooperation (GIZ) and IUCN Oceania that is supported by the Secretariat of the Pacific Regional Environment Programme (SPREP).
 It is funded by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
 The purpose of the project is to provide countries with the tools and information they need to make more informed decisions on how to use – and protect – their marine ecosystems.